joshbruce/fourth-earth-raw/public/content.md

 ## Interacting with characters

-Role playing interactions with other characters are left to the players, this section discusses interactions where dice may resolve an outcome or an intent is opposed by another character.
+Role playing interactions with other characters is left to the players, this section discusses interactions where dice may resolve an outcome or an intent is opposed by another character.

 Guidelines: